antonioleal/myslackbuilds/README.md

 historically significant or just plain interesting computer hardware and software from the past.

+# smoffice2024
+SoftMaker Office 2024 is an office suite, it includes

+ * TextMaker 2024, a word processor
+ * PlanMaker 2024, a spreadsheet program
+ * Presentations 2024, a presentation software

+The main feature of SoftMaker Office 2024 is the extremely high compatibility with the MS Office file formats.

 # timeshift
 Timeshift for Linux is an application that provides functionality similar to the System Restore feature in Windows and the Time Machine